4 March 2022

-We still ensure all Government guidelines are being met and are adhered to in reducing the risk of spread of Coronavirus, including:
+We still ensure any Government guidelines are being met and are adhered to in reducing the risk of spread of Coronavirus, including:

 - Risk assessments and policies updated

-- Revised office seating plan and prohibited areas map (i.e. social areas)
+- Revised office seating plan (i.e. social areas)

 - Hygiene stations including additional hand washing / sanitizing areas